Time Zones in Moldova

 how many time zones does Moldova have?

-Moldova has one time zone: Europe/Chisinau (UTC+2).
-This applies across the country, including Chisinau, Tiraspol, Bălţi, Bender, Rîbniţa, Cahul, Ungheni, Soroca, Orhei, and Dubăsari.
+Moldova has one official time zone: Europe/Chisinau.
+That means the same local time is used in Chisinau, Tiraspol, Bălţi, Bender, Rîbniţa, Cahul, Ungheni, Soroca, Orhei, and Dubăsari, which simplifies domestic scheduling and travel planning.

 does Moldova use daylight saving time?